Can You Keep a Pool Clean Without a Filter? Expert Guide

 The Reality About Filterless Pool Maintenance

-Nancy, I appreciate your question, and you're right to be cautious about spending money without understanding your options first.
+Here's what pool pros check first when homeowners ask about ditching their filter: whether you're willing to become a full-time pool chemist, because that's exactly what it takes.
 However, I need to be direct with you: maintaining a truly clean and safe swimming pool without any filtration system is nearly impossible for extended periods.
 Let me explain why and then discuss some temporary solutions.

 Why Pools Need Filtration Systems